-The two stroke cycle engine completes one working stroke in one revolution of a crankshaft.
+The two-stroke cycle engine completes one working stroke in one revolution of a crankshaft.

-In four-stroke cycle engine, there is only one working stroke in each cycle.
+In a four-stroke cycle engine, there is only one working stroke in each cycle.
 It means two revolutions of the crankshaft are required to produce work in each cycle.

 You have a choice of engine selection as there are two types of engines in operation.

-A Little History Of Two Stroke Cycle Engine
+A Little History Of Two-Stroke Cycle Engine

 In 1838, Barnett an Englishman describe the mechanism for supplying a charge to the cylinder by means of separate pumps, the fresh charge of fuel, displacing the product of the previous charge.